Polson, Montana

 Housing Costs

-Housing is the defining cost-of-living factor in Polson, driven overwhelmingly by Flathead Lake frontage and proximity.
-The median home value stands at $541K according to Zillow's Home Value Index as of January 2026.
-The Census Bureau's American Community Survey puts the figure considerably lower at $321K, reflecting both the multi-year survey window and the rapid appreciation that lakefront demand has produced in recent years.
-Polson ranks in the 87th percentile among Montana towns, placing it in the top 13% statewide.
+Housing is the single largest expense for most Polson residents.
+The median home value stands at $580K according to Zillow's Home Value Index as of June 2026.
+The U.S. Census Bureau's American Community Survey puts the figure lower at $321K, reflecting the multi-year survey window.

 Income & Affordability

-The median household income in Polson is $51K, placing the town at the 27th percentile among Montana communities.
-That is well below the statewide median, reflecting an economy built on healthcare, retail, and seasonal tourism rather than high-wage professional sectors.
-The affordability ratio — median home value divided by median household income — is 10.5.
-For context, the commonly cited national benchmark is 3.0 to 5.0.
-A ratio of 10.5 means Polson's housing is significantly stretched relative to local earning power, though less extreme than Whitefish (11.7) or Big Sky.
+The median household income in Polson is $51K, placing it at the 27th percentile among Montana towns.
+The affordability ratio — median home value divided by median household income — is 11.3.
+For context, the commonly cited national benchmark is around 3.0 to 5.0.

 The disconnect between home values and incomes is a hallmark of lakefront Montana communities.
 Many buyers in Polson are retirees, vacation-home purchasers, or remote workers with out-of-state incomes.
 Local wages — particularly in retail, hospitality, and agriculture — do not support the lakefront price levels that drive the median upward.
 The CSKT reservation economy provides some public-sector and healthcare employment, but these jobs alone cannot close the income-housing gap.